bem-archive/bem-articles/borschik/borschik.en.md

 ###JS
-Borschik can merge JS files similarly to the way it does with CSS .
-But there is no standard method for this in Javascript so Borschik uses the following syntax `borschik:include:path/to/fie.js`.
+borschik can merge JS files similarly to the way it does with CSS .
+But there is no standard method for this in Javascript so borschik uses the following syntax `borschik:include:path/to/fie.js`.
 This expression must be in a block comment `/*borschik:include:file.js*/` or string `"borschik:include:file.js"`.
 Comment and string have several semantic.